Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/getting_to_know.md

 ## Launching a terminal

 * For Mac OS X: the **Terminal.app** that you will find in the Applications → Utilities folder.
 (Many Mac users prefer the free third-party <https://www.iterm2.com/>.)
 * For Windows: the Command Prompt **cmd.exe** <[screenshot](images/getting_to_know_cmd.png)> is the native Windows console, which grew out of DOS.
 We will be using it in this session.
-From a Start menu type in `cmd`.
+From a Start menu type in “cmd”.
 (For later sessions and the remainder of this institute we will be using the **bash shell** instead, which you downloaded and installed as part of Git.
 This is the command line interface we use and recommend.)
 * For Ubuntu Desktop (Unity): you can hit Ctrl-Alt-T or you can type `Terminal` into the Search box.

 ## Moving through a filesystem